-We want you to be involved in your student's study abroad experience, while also allowing him or her to handle planning and preparations independently.
-As your student begins to think about study abroad, the initial questions will be:
+We want you to be involved in your student's study abroad experience, while also allowing them to handle planning and preparations independently.
+As your student begins to think about studying or interning abroad, the initial questions will be:

 It is important to meet deadlines.
 A reminder to your student to pay attention to the deadlines (e.g. applications, scholarships, financial aid, passport and visa) will be helpful.

 The application process is a good learning experience that will give students a sense of independence and self-confidence that will serve them well once they arrive in the host country.
 Therefore, we encourage you to let your student be in charge of the process.

 Our Study Abroad Advisors meet with the students to help them select an appropriate study or internship site.
 It is not required that the students decide in advance where they want to go.
 The Study Abroad Advisers will guide the students based on major, cost, and destination of interest.

 All students who travel abroad must have a passport to travel.
 Passport application information may be obtained at the U.S. Department of State's passport website.
 Applications are also available at the local passport office (usually in the federal or county building) or at the U.S. Post Office.
 Students who are already in possession of a passport must ensure that the expiration date is no less than six months after the date of return from study abroad.

 A visa is permission from a foreign government to enter their country.
 A number of foreign governments require that students who study or intern in their country apply for a visa.
 When a visa is required, students may obtain application information from the website of the Embassy or Consulate of that country.
 They have visa officers on staff to answer questions by phone or by email.

 Students typically make their own airline reservations.
 Airline reservations may be made on-line or through a travel agent, it's the student's choice.
 Sometimes group travel is offered and, in this case, students will be notified in advance.